amazon-archives/aws-serverless-event-fork-pipelines/pipelines/event-store-backup-pipeline/README.md

         ApplicationId: TODO
         SemanticVersion: 1.0.0
       Parameters:
-        # SNS Topic ARN whose messages should be backed up to S3.
+        # SNS Topic ARN whose events should be backed up to S3.
-        SNSTopicArn: !Ref MessageTopic
+        SNSTopicArn: !Ref EventTopic
         # SNS Topic Subscription FilterPolicy as a JSON string.
 This optional parameter allows you to configure message filtering
-        # for messages processed by this app.
+        # for events processed by this app.
 See https://docs.aws.amazon.com/sns/latest/dg/message-filtering.html for details.
         #SubscriptionFilterPolicy: '' # Uncomment to override default value
         # Prefix used for S3 backup files
         #BackupPrefix: backup/ # Uncomment to override default value